 As the average time spent on finding new employment extends beyond three months, how can Singaporeans find financial stability to feel protected?
 Aside from the usual salary and bonus paid to employees, do companies need to provide further support for their staff financially?

 Why do employers need to provide income stability?

 There is an increasing expectation for companies to provide income stability to their employees, especially in recent times.
 Organisations that want to retain employees must understand why employees choose to stay, and their changing expectations.

 Companies also stand to gain when they offer financial assistance programmes and support to their employees, as employees are more likely to stay loyal for continued access to such assistance.
 These programmes may also improve employees’ financial literacy, benefitting companies as they would have a workforce equipped with more financial knowledge.

 If you are wondering how much these additional employee benefits would cost you, you’ll be glad to know that it will hardly cost you anything.

 How can employers grow their employee’s wealth?

-Global companies listed in stock exchanges tend to offer shares purchase plans so that the interests of the employees are aligned with that of the company, which creates a win-win situation when the company revenue grows.
+Global companies listed on stock exchanges tend to offer shares purchase plans so that the interests of the employees are aligned with that of the company, which creates a win-win situation when the company’s revenue grows.
 Some start-ups are also known to offer stock options to their founding employees for the same reason.